Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 _Cons:_
 * More complex to set up.
 * One can not record the stream since one leverages the Record Output to stream.

+# Examples of setups
+## Relay server to Twitch